-Respirators are required when exposure to a chemical is above a published exposure level, a medical professional in the University Employee Health Clinic (UEHC) says that the respirator is required to protect the employee’s health, or an operating procedure states that it is required.
-For a required program the users must pace a medical evaluation, a training class on the respirator, and a fit test (not required for a lose-fitting PAPR).
+Respirators are required when: (1) exposure to a chemical is above a published exposure level, (2) a medical professional in the University Employee Health Clinic (UEHC) says that the respirator is required to protect the employee’s health, or (3) an operating procedure states that it is required.
+For a required program, the users must pass a medical evaluation, a training class on the respirator, and a fit test (not required for a lose-fitting PAPR).

 Respirators are considered voluntary when exposures are below published exposure levels.
 Any respirator besides an SCBA can be worn voluntarily.
 All users must complete the appropriate training.
-In addition to training employees wearing tight fitting rubber or silicone mask must receive a medical evaluation from UEHC.
+In addition to training, employees wearing a tight fitting rubber or silicone mask must receive a medical evaluation from UEHC.

 - Respirator: Dust Mask - W141OS